drivendataorg/spacecraft-pose-object-detection-runtime/README.md

 ### Runtime network access

-In the real competition runtime, all internet access is blocked.
-The local test runtime does not impose the same network restrictions.
-It's up to you to make sure that your code doesn't make requests to any web resources.

-You can test your submission _without_ internet access by running `BLOCK_INTERNET=true make test-submission`.

-### Downloading pre-trained weights
+All internet access is blocked in the runtime environment.
+This means that you will need to package any required resources into your `submission.zip`.

-It is common for models to download pre-trained weights from the internet.
-Since submissions do not have open access to the internet, you will need to include all weights along with your `submission.zip` and make sure that your code loads them from disk and rather than the internet.
+For example, it is common for models to download pre-trained weights.
+Since submissions do not have internet access, you will need to include all weights along with your `submission.zip` and make sure that your code loads them from disk and rather than the internet.

 ### Updating runtime packages